 The most notable signs of toxicity are cardiovascular collapse and/or depression of the central nervous system.
 Hypotension can occur when the drug is administered rapidly by intravenous injection.
-Toxicity should be minimised by following the appropriate directions (see Dosage and Administration).
+Toxicity should be minimised by following the appropriate directions (see section 4.2).

 Cardiac disorders: Asystole/cardiac arrest, bradycardia, atrial and ventricular depression and hypotension have been observed.
 Severe cardiotoxic reactions and fatalities have been reported with atrial and ventricular conduction depression and ventricular fibrillation.
-Severe complications are most commonly encountered in the elderly or gravely ill patients (see Section 4.4 Special Warnings and Special Precautions for Use).
+Severe complications are most commonly encountered in the elderly or gravely ill patients (see section 4.4).

 Drug rash with eosinophilia and systemic symptoms (DRESS) (see Special warnings and precautions for use, under Anticonvulsant Hypersensitivity Syndrome (AHS)).
 Several individual case reports have suggested that there may be an increased, although still rare, incidence of hypersensitivity reactions, including skin rash and hepatotoxicity, in black patients.